kadishmal/cubrid-cookbook/README.md

 This will:

-1. Download CUBRID PDO driver 9.0 from [PHP PECL Repository](http://pecl.php.net/package/PDO_CUBRID) if the PDO driver is not already installed.
+1. Install CUBRID PDO driver 9.0 from [PHP PECL Repository](http://pecl.php.net/package/PDO_CUBRID) if the PDO driver is not already installed.
 It will check the result of `php -i` for the existance of a special CUBRID PDO string.
-2. Extract the archive to a user directory.
-3. Configure the code with **phpize**.
-4. `make install` to */usr/lib/php5/20090626+lfs/pdo_cubrid.so*
-5. Create */etc/php5/conf.d/pdo_cubrid.ini*.
+2. Create */etc/php5/conf.d/pdo_cubrid.ini*.
-6. Remove the downloaded archive as well as the extracted source directory.
-7. Restart Apacher Service.
+3. Restart Apacher Service.

 ## TODO